Logo

 Alastair Campbell returned to the Daily Mirror, where he eventually became political editor.

-Alastair Campbell was a close adviser to Neil Kinnock, going on holiday with the Kinnocks, and worked closely with Mirror publisher Robert Maxwell.
+Alastair Campbell was a close adviser to MP Neil Kinnock, and Daily Mirror publisher Robert Maxwell.

 Alastair Campbell later put this down to stress over uncertainty as to whether he and his colleagues would lose their jobs.

-Shortly after Tony Blair was elected as Leader of the Labour Party in 1994, Alastair Campbell left Today to become Blair's press secretary.
+In 1994, shortly after Tony Blair was elected as Leader of the Labour Party in 1994, Alastair Campbell left the Today newspaper to become Blair's press secretary.

 Alastair Campbell wrote the speech that led to the party's review of Clause IV and the birth of "New Labour".